asmaafawzy/NUnit-DataDriven-tests-from-Excel-files/README.md

   3) Passing the data to the `TestCaseSource` attribute

-   - In your test class, create a new function then send the `FILENAME` and `TabName`.
+   - In your test class, you should create a new function then pass the values of `FILENAME` and `TabName` of your data file.

 ```c#
      private static string FILENAME = "Registeration_Data.xlsx";